hasanhg/todo-go/todo-api/README.md

     * The server will listen on port 80 by default.

 ### Provider Test
-Assuming client driven pact files are stored at the path ``../todo-client/pacts``
+Assuming consumer driven pact files are stored at the path ``../todo-client/pacts``

 1. Change directory to API folder
     ```sh